neondatabase/website/content/docs/guides/branch-restore.md

 Here is how to use the Time Travel Assist SQL editor:

-1. Select the branch you want to query against, then select a timestamp, the same as you would to [Restore a branch](#restore-a-branch-to-an-earlier-state).
+1. Make the branch selections that you would make to [Restore a branch](#how-to-use-branch-restore).

-    This makes the selection for Time Travel Assist.
+    The target branch is now selected for Time Travel assist.
 Notice the updated fields above the SQL editor show the **branch** and **timestamp** you just selected.
     ![Time travel assist](/docs/guides/time_travel_assist.png)

 1. Check that you have the right database selected to run your query against.
 Use the database selector under the SQL editor to switch to a different database for querying against.